 An individual with a disability who has a severe physical or mental impairment that seriously limits one or more functional capacities in terms of an employment outcome.
 Their vocational rehabilitation can be expected to require multiple vocational rehabilitation services over an extended period of time.
 [34 CFR §361.5 (30)]

+Multi-customer Service Authorization

+An SA that is created to buy goods or services for no specific customer (such as bus tickets) or for more than one customer (such as camp) using one or more funding sources.
+If at the time of the receipt of the good or service a customer consumed the goods or services, the customer’s case is linked to that SA.

+Multi-customer Service Record

+A service record that is created for no specific customer (such as bus tickets) or more than one customer (such as camp) using one funding source.

 National Employment Team (NET)

 National network of 80 public vocational rehabilitation programs that work together to provide a united approach to working with business customers.